“So this day shall be to you a memorial; and you shall keep it as a feast to the LORD throughout your generations.” – Exodus 12:14a

 Today, more Christians are rediscovering the Jewish roots of their faith and recognising that what we share in common with the Jewish people is far greater than that in which we differ.

-This article features in the latest issue of TORCH magazine.
+This article features in a previous issue of our TORCH magazine.
 Subscribe for free at www.cufi.org.uk/subscribe